pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     Because the algorithm uses only simple for loops, without recursion or subroutine calls, it is straightforward to analyze.
-The initialization of the Count array, and the second for loop which performs a prefix sum on the count array, each iterate at most k + 1 times and therefore take O(k) time.
+The initialization of the Count array, and the second for loop which performs a efix sum on the count array, each iterate at most k + 1 times and therefore take O(k) time.
 The other two for loops, and the initialization of the output array, each take O(n) time.
 Therefore the time for the whole algorithm is the sum of the times for these steps, O(n + k).

     Because it uses arrays of length k + 1 and n, the total space usage of the algorithm is also O(n + k).[1]
-For problem instances in which the maximum key value is significantly smaller than the number of items, counting sort can be highly space-efficient, as the only storage it uses other than its input and output arrays is the Count array which uses space O(k).
+For oblem instances in which the maximum key value is significantly smaller than the number of items, counting sort can be highly space-efficient, as the only storage it uses other than its input and output arrays is the Count array which uses space O(k).

--   **What is the main idea behind radix sort?
-Provide a description of the algorithm and argue about its running time.**
+-   **What is the main idea behind radix sort? ovide a description of the algorithm and argue about its running time.**

     *Radix sort* works by first sorting by the least significant bit, then the next most significant bit, all the way to the most significant bit.

--   **Prove the correctness of radix sort.**
+-   **ove the correctness of radix sort.**

     For a value $r \le b$, we view each key as having $d = \lceil b / r \rceil$ digits of $r$ bits each.
 Each digit is an integer in the range of 0 to $2^r - 1$, so that